 Gentle Giant - Otter's Paradise in Capercaillie County

-Compared to its fellow summits in the Alps, the Oetscher is not very high: in fact, less than 2,000 metres.
-But among the gentle slopes of western Lower Austria, it really is a giant, with shoulders broad enough to bear the last of the Alps' virgin forests, the country's coldest plateau where temperatures fall to -50°, the oldest trees in all of Austria, and her very own Grand Canyon, the «Tormauer».
-Yet in making access difficult for human settlers, the gentle giant has succeeded in protecting its primary fauna.
-The capercaillie - rare in other parts of Europe - still makes its home in the coniferous forests, while snow grouse roam above the tree-line.
-Hawks lie in wait, while otters hunt in brooks.
-Even the brown bear has found refuge on the Oetscher's mountainsides.
+Compared to its fellow Alpine summits, the Oetscher is not very high: in fact, less than 2,000 meters.
+But among the gentle slopes of western Lower Austria, it really is a giant, with shoulders broad enough to bear the last of the Alps'virgin forests.
+It has the country's coldest plateau where temperatures fall to -50 degrees, the oldest trees in all of Austria, and its very own Grand Canyon, the «Tormauer».
+In making access difficult for human settlers, the gentle giant has succeeded in protecting its primary fauna.
+The capercaillie -rare in other parts of Europe -still make their home in the coniferous forests, while snow grouse roam above the tree-line.
+Hawks lie in wait, and otters hunt in the brooks.
+Even the brown bear has found refuge on the Oetscher's Mountainsides.

 The Dolomites - In the Heroes' Garden